Mingyu-Liang/Computer-Architecture/README.md

 Project1 includes 15 bit puzzles problems from CSAPP

-Project2 includes the design and implementation of a pipelined Y86 processor, optimizing both it and a benchmark program to maximize performance.(Group member: Mingyu Liang, Botong Ou, Tao Zhu)
+Project2 includes the design and implementation of a pipelined Y86 processor, optimizing both it and a benchmark program to maximize performance.(Group members: Mingyu Liang, Botong Ou, Tao Zhu)